carpentries-incubator/geospatial-python/episodes/12-data-cube.md

 ## Create a data cube with ODC-STAC

-We use the administrative boundaries of the island of Rhodes to define our area of interest (AoI):
+As you might have noticed in the previous episodes, the satellite images we have used until now do actually not cover the whole island of Rhodes.
+They miss the southern part of the island.
+Using ODC-STAC we can obtain an image for the whole island.
+We use the administrative boundary of Rhodes to define our area of interest (AoI).
+This way we are sure to have the whole island.

+More important, using ODC-STAC you can also load multiple images (lazy) into one datacube allowing you to perform all kind of interesting analyses as will be demonstrated below.

+But first we need to upload the geometry of Rhodes.
+To do so we use geopandas and load the geometry we previously stored in a geopackage.

 ```python
 import geopandas